Build a Colony

 - Air: Your space colony will need air.
 The modules will have to be enclosed or the entire living area must be inside a protective dome.
 Oxygen can be produced mechanically (from water or certain minerals) or by plants in a greenhouse.

 - Food: What kinds of foods do humans need?
 (Consider the four food groups.)
 There are no grocery stores in space, and it is too expensive to send food from Earth.
-Scientists and engineers are proposing that soybeans and wheat as crops for space colonies.
-Soybeans and wheat both take up a small amount of space and are very nutritious.
-These crops can also be used to purify water and to produce oxygen from carbon dioxide using photosynthesis.
+Crops can also be used to purify water and to produce oxygen.
 They could be grown in a greenhouse.

 - Water: Colonies will need a great deal of water for many purposes, including drinking, washing, and watering plants.
 Where will you get the water?
 How will it be stored?
 A recycling facility may be needed.